Skip to main content

 Vascular and Endovascular Specialist located in St. Louis, MO; Evergreen Park, IL; Chicago, IL; Swansea, IL.

 Venous insufficiency affects up to 40% of adults, and without treatment, the condition causes varicose veins, painful legs, an inflammatory skin rash, and nonhealing leg ulcers.
 Board-certified endovascular specialist, Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) received fellowship training in interventional radiology at the prestigious University of Pittsburgh.
 Dr. Akinwande combines exceptional skill with years of clinical experience to provide advanced care for venous insufficiency.
-To schedule an appointment, call one of our offices in St. Louis, MO, and Wentzville MO, Evergreen Park, IL, Swansea, IL, or book an appointment online today.
+Call one of our offices in St. Louis, MO and Swansea, IL or book an appointment online today to schedule an appointment.

 Venous Insufficiency Q&A